October 17, 2025audio transcriptiontranscribe audio filespeech to textaudio to text

 Getting Your First AI-Generated Draft

-In just a few moments, you’ll see a draft transcript pop up.
-Think of this as your raw clay—it’s not perfect, but it's a massive head start that saves you from the slog of manual transcription.
+After processing, you’ll see a draft transcript.
+Think of this as your raw clay - it’s not perfect, but it's a useful head start that saves you from the slog of manual transcription.
 The accuracy and speed of modern AI have come a long way.

 This isn't meant to be the final, polished version, of course.
 You'll still want to give it a once-over to correct any tricky names, industry-specific jargon, or words the AI might have fumbled.

-But what you have now is a fully structured and timestamped document, ready for you to start refining.
+But what you have now is a reviewable draft, ready for you to start refining.
 It's the difference between starting from scratch and having a solid foundation to build on.
 For more practical advice, the team shares some great insights over on the Paraspeech blog.

 Got Questions About Transcribing Audio?